How do I get to Holy Trinity? Click here for a map and complete driving directions.

 How do I plan a funeral at Holy Trinity?
 If you are planning a funeral for a loved one who has already passed away, or whose death is imminent, please contact a member of the clergy as soon as possible.
 Final plans will be made and a date for the service set after a clergy member meets with the family.
 Learn more about pre-planning your funeral service here.

 Can I take communion?
 All baptized Christians, regardless of denomination, are welcome to receive Eucharist, or Holy Communion.
 Those not baptized or who choose not to receive communion are invited to come to the altar rail to receive a blessing.
-Learn more about Eucharist and other sacraments here.
+Learn more about Eucharist here.

 What programs does Holy Trinity offer for children and teens?
 Children and youth at Holy Trinity are encouraged to participate in all facets of Parish life.
 Our age-appropriate classes and programs incorporate the use of both traditional curricula and contemplative practices designed to foster in our young people a more intimate, personal sense of God.
 In addition, we offer periodic events that educate parents about ways to encourage spirituality at home.
 There are many fellowship opportunities for the whole family.
 Learn more about family ministries here.